 Expat residents pay the same taxes as citizens in Germany, meaning they are taxed depending on their taxpayer status.

 Non-resident taxpayers must pay tax on income derived from Germany, and will likely be paying additional taxes elsewhere.
-To prevent double taxation, Germany has tax agreements (Doppelbesteuerungsabkommen – DBA) with nearly 90 countries, including the Netherlands, France, Italy, and Switzerland.
+To prevent double taxation, the country has tax agreements (Doppelbesteuerungsabkommen – DBA) with nearly 90 nations around the world.

-If you do happen to be taxed twice, you can apply for a refund from either Germany or the other country.
+If you’re an expat taxpayer and you happen to be taxed twice, you can apply for a refund from either Germany or the other country.

 Who is exempt from German income tax?